LiquidityProviders/oasis-historical-bal/README.md

-# Eoa historical bal
+# Oasis historical bal
-The purpose of this repo is to query inventory-service.json file historically from the Ethereum blockchain and return each ethereum addresses balance accross multiple token types
+The purpose of this repo is to query inventory-service.json file historically from the Ethereum blockchain and return each Oasis open order balance at a specific block.

 ## Setup
 ```
-git clone git@github.com:LiquidityProviders/eoa-historic-bal.git
+git clone git@github.com:LiquidityProviders/oasis-historic-bal.git
-cd eoa-historic-bal
+cd oasis-historic-bal
 git submodule update --init --recursive
 ./install.sh
 ```